banner of finescrollsaw website: head of medusa

 Pietro Barelli founded his business in Corso Venezia, 15, Milan, Italy, in 1852.
 I know nothing about how he started but after some years his shop was a very well-known business dedicated to scroll saw, pirography, sculpture, painting, metalwork, leather work, magic, instructive games and other hobbies.
 After January 1878 he published a collection of scroll saw patterns called Il traforatore italiano (The Italian fretworker).
 The patterns in this collection were designed by Arturo Fumel, and were exported to different countries.

-Fretwork was a very popular hobby at the turn of the XX century, in fact those were the golden days of the hobby, patterns were produced and sold in great numbers and quality, not only in Italy, but in many western countries.
-On page 6 of this brochure we can read the following: "We always have the whole collection of patterns available, because the patterns are constantly reprinted.
+Fretwork was an immensely popular hobby at the turn of the 20th century.
+Those years are considered the golden age of the craft, with patterns being produced and sold in remarkable quantities and quality, not only in Italy but across many Western countries.
+On page 6 of this brochure, it reads: "We always have the whole collection of patterns available, because the patterns are constantly reprinted.
 Many of these designs have reached 65 editions in a short time (65,000 copies).
 The number of patterns sold until december 1905 is 5,932,400".

 Presently it is very difficult to find original patterns from this collection.
 I have been able to find only a small number of them, which are now restored and for sale in the section of patterns for sale.
 I am afraid most of them are lost for ever.
 If you own some please contact me.
 Also contact me if you can provide more information about Pietro Barelli or Arturo Fumel, the shop, how and when it came to and end, etc, any information about this will be appreciated.